apacheignite/documentation/sql/dml.md

 ##Modify existing cache items
 **UPDATE** and **DELETE** are the operations responsible for this, with former updating values in cache (per field or replacing them completely), and the latter removing entries from the cache.
 They both include **WHERE** clause that allows the user to specify which rows exactly must be modified.

-##Special columns

-However, DML engine is capable of building either cache key or value from individual field values - therefore, we could write the above query like this:

-In this case, DML engine will build `Person` object or its binary version by itself and put it to cache.

 ##Field values override
 When `_key` (or `_val`) column value is given in DML query and that query also includes individual values from key (or value) columns correspondingly, first `_key` (or `_val`) column value is taken, and then individual field values are overridden, if any.
 For example, if we issue the following query,